miproductions/iot-arduino/README.md

 Registered Flow from device and to device
 ===========================================
-1. Modify the organization, authToken, in the sketch code
+1. Modify the organization, authToken, deviceId in the sketch code
 2. Modify the registeredMQTTDNS, in the sketch code, by providing the values in the following format "w8wx0.messaging.internetofthings.ibmcloud.com", by replacing "w8wx0" with the organization
 3. Modify the clientId, in the sketch code, by providing the values in the following format "d:w8wx0:ArduinoUno:00aabbccde03", by replacing "aabbccde03" with the MAC Address and "w8wx0" with the organization
 4. Use mqttpublisher / mqttsubscriber to publish and subscribe the commands / events sent to / received from the Arduino Uno